pfunks/TCTest/test_faq.md

 These are terms that people use to describe Steemit users with different amounts of Steem Power.
 There are no formal definitions.
 As the names suggest - whales have the largest amount of SP, followed by dolphins in the middle, and minnows at the bottom.
 Where you set the boundaries for each is entirely subjective.
 There is a lot of talk about whales because they have the largest voting power and the most influence on the platform.

-Steemd uses a slightly different system which you can see at https://steemd.com/distribution:
+<a href="https://steemd.com/distribution">steemd.com</a> uses a slightly different system:

 <img src="https://steemitimages.com/DQmZfyY9HZ4DE4cn6bAj8ghKSHDN8342GP2VnVhZasQVkF2/image.png">